-\$NBO keyword-1 keyword-2 . . . \$END !comment
+\$NBO keyword-1 keyword-2 ... \$END !comment

 The keylist is "free format," with keywords separated by commas or any number of spaces.
 An NBO option is activated by simply including its keyword in the appropriate keylist.
 The order of keywords in the principal \$NBO keylist does not matter, but multiple keylists must be given in the order (1) \$NBO, (2) \$CORE, (3) \$CHOOSE, (4) \$DEL of presentation in Sections B.2-B.5.
-Keywords may be typed in upper or lower case.
-A keylist can be continued to any number of lines, but all the entries of a keylist must appear in a distinct set of lines, starting with the \$KEY delimiter on the first line and ending with the closing \$END on the last line (i.e., no two \$KEY lists should share parts of the same line).
+Keywords may be typed in upper or lower case, and will be echoed near the top of the NBO output.
+A \$KEY list can be continued to any number of lines, but all the entries of a \$KEY list must appear in a distinct set of lines, starting with the \$KEY name on the first line and ending with the closing \$END on the last line (i.e., no two \$KEY lists should share parts of the same line).
 As the above example indicates, any line in the keylist input may terminate with an exclamation point (!) followed by 'comment' of your choice; the "!" is considered to terminate the line, and the trailing 'comment' is ignored by the program.